Experience-Monks/react-ui/README.md

 eject: Enables the ejection of components, if ommited the script will not be called.
 eject-path: Specifies a custom path for the components to be ejected to, if ommited defaults to src/components.
 components: A list of components to eject into your project.
+Components can be defined as strings (simple mode) or as objects (advanced mode).
+In advanced mode you can specify a new ejected name to be used in your project.

+Every time `npm install` runs in your project, it will analyze react-ui for any updates to the base component, if an update is detected, it will generate git merge markers with the new changes while preserving any ejected changes made in the project.

 For more information, please refer to [Usage](USAGE.md) in our documentation.